+Mineralisation of the longitudinal odontoid ligament of the horse has recently been reported1.
+The study by Lawson et al. identified mineralisation of the longitudinal odontoid ligament during CT examination of three horses that presented for headshaking and poor performance.
+Idiopathic headshaking in horses is largely a diagnosis of exclusion with assumed or confirmed trigeminal neuralgia as the underlying causation2.
+Others have suggested that musculoskeletal pain may be contributing factor in some horses3.
+It is often a frustrating and debilitating condition to treat and as such the suggestion that mineralisation of the longitudinal odontoid ligament may be involved in this syndrome requires further investigation.
+Neck pain in horses is also a common and non-specific presenting problem and clinical finding.
+Imaging of the cervical spine in the horse has historically been difficult due to the large size of patients compared with humans and species encountered in small animal practice.
+Recent improvements in advanced imaging equipment have allowed imaging of this region in equines to be more widely available.
+As such there are image findings that the veterinary radiologist may encounter for which the significance of the lesion is not currently documented.

+The clinical significance of mineralisation of the longitudinal odontoid ligament in the horse is currently undetermined.
+There are numerous reports of clinically significant mineralisation of the ligamentous structures of the occipitoatlantoaxial joints in humans4, 5 and a single report of a similar condition in a dog;6 The purpose of this retrospective cross-sectional study is to estimate the prevalence of mineralisation of the longitudinal odontoid ligament of horses and to determine any association with primary presenting problem, signalment or clinical signs.

-The anatomy of the ligaments of the occipital atlantoaxial region differs in horses compared with other mammals.1, 2 The anatomy of this region in the horse, as determined by 3T MRI examination, has been reported in detail.3 In brief, the longitudinal odontoid ligament is a sole, robust, fan shaped, bi-lobed, ligament that extends from the cranial part of the dens of C2 and attaches cranially to the floor of the body of C1.
+The anatomy of the ligaments of the occipital atlantoaxial region differs in horses compared with other mammas.7, 8 The anatomy of this region in the horse, as determined by 3T MRI examination, has been reported in detail.9 In brief, the longitudinal odontoid ligament is a sole, robust, fan shaped, bi-lobed, ligament that extends from the cranial part of the dens of C2 and attaches cranially to the floor of the body of C1.
 In contrast, in dogs and humans the analogous apical ligaments extend through the body of C1 to insert primarily ventrolateral to the foramen magnum.
 Horses also lack the alar ligaments and transverse ligament of the dens seen in other species.
-Clayton et al. demonstrated high ranges of axial rotation and dorsoventral flexion of the cervical spine between C1-C2 in cadaver spines of foals and adult horses, with dorsoventral flexion at this location significantly greater in foals than in adults.
+Clayton et al.10 demonstrated high overall ranges of axial rotation and dorsoventral flexion of the cervical spine between C1-C2 in cadaver spines of foals and adult horses.
+They also showed that dorsoventral flexion at the C1-C2 location was significantly greater in foals than in adults.
 Considering these findings, the longitudinal odontoid ligament maybe of potential clinical interest in animals with clinical signs of neck pain or restricted range of motion of the neck, headshaking or poor performance.

-Mineralisation of the longitudinal odontoid ligament of in the horse has recently been reported5.
-The study by Lawson et al. identified mineralisation of the longitudinal odontoid ligament during CT examination of three horses that presented for headshaking and/or poor performance.
-There are numerous reports of clinically significant mineralisation of the ligamentous structures of the occipitoatlantoaxial joints in humans6.7 and a single report of a similar condition in a dog;8 however, the clinical significance of mineralisation of the longitudinal odontoid ligament in the horse is currently undetermined.
-The purpose of this retrospective cross-sectional study is to estimate the prevalence of mineralisation of the longitudinal odontoid ligament of horses and to determine any association with signalment or presenting clinical signs.
-We hypothesised that (a) there will be an increased prevalence of mineralisation of the longitudinal odontoid ligament in older horses (b) there will be no association between presence of mineralisation of the longitudinal odontoid ligament of the horse and breed, sex, height or use of the horse (c) that mineralisation of the longitudinal odontoid ligament will be associated with the clinical signs of headshaking, neck pain, restricted range of motion of the neck or poor performance.
+We hypothesised that (a) there will be an increased prevalence of mineralisation of the longitudinal odontoid ligament in older horses (b) there will be no association between presence of mineralisation of the longitudinal odontoid ligament of the horse and breed, sex, height or use of the horse (c) that mineralisation of the longitudinal odontoid ligament will be associated with both the primary presenting complaint of idiopathic headshaking and neck pain and with the clinical signs of headshaking and neck pain.